ZeeshanA1i/Speaker-Verification/README.md

 ## Getting Started

-Since we are working on audio data, it terns out that the Convolutional Neural Networks give better results.
+Since we are working on audio data, it turns out that the Convolutional Neural Networks give better results.

 ### Prerequisites